 Renewing the Professional Certification

-Because earning a master’s degree such as an M.Ed., M.A.T., or MATL can be a qualifying method of renewing your Professional Certification, many ESL teachers choose to pursue these advanced degrees.
+Because earning a master’s degree such as an M.Ed., M.A.T., or MATL can be a qualifying method of renewing your Professional Certificate, many ESL teachers choose to pursue these advanced degrees.
 Having a master’s degree can offer several advantages:

 - Fulfill the renewal requirements for a Professional Certification